 Tip #1: Define Your Wellness Program Goals and Objectives

 Employers have many options when designing a program, with a range of simple to complex options for addressing the top risk behaviors, needs, and interests of employees.
-Some wellness programs take a broad view of wellness that includes physical, emotional, mental, and financial health.
+Some workplace wellness programs take a broad view of wellness that includes physical, emotional, mental, and financial health.

 When crafting your wellness program goals and objectives, start with an assessment* of your workforce.
 Evaluate current health trends, risk factors for your employee base, and employee interests.
 Check your current culture, too, to be sure you’re realistic about the starting point for your new program.
 Be sure to get input from your employees about their interests; you may get ideas you’d not yet considered!

 Once you have your priorities, check your resources.
 Consider the costs of direct program elements (subsidies for gym memberships, healthy snacks at the office, trainer time, workshop leaders, or even student loan payments) as well as indirect elements (program marketing, rewards, and incentives).
 Consider how many people you’ll need for a wellness committee, how to recruit/select them, how long they’ll serve on the committee, their roles, and time commitments.